Korean Airport Duty-Free · Coffee

 Where exactly is SEJA Coffee sold inside Gimhae Airport?

 Lotte Duty Free, international departures, food section.
-There's a SEJA tasting bar on-site where staff brew a cup for travelers to try before purchase.
+There's a SEJA aroma-sampling spot on-site where you can smell the signature roasted-rice fragrance before purchase.

 Can I buy SEJA at Gimpo Airport right now?

-SEJA opens 19 June at Lotte Duty Free Gimpo Airport (East Wing).
-The currently available location is Lotte Duty Free Gimhae International Airport.
+Yes — SEJA is now selling at Lotte Duty Free Gimpo Airport (East Wing), International Departures.
+It's also available at Lotte Duty Free Gimhae International Airport.

 How much does SEJA Coffee cost at Korean duty-free?